CyVerse-learning-materials/fastqc_quickstart/index.rst

-	If you have not already imported your own sequence read files to CyVerse, you can follow the instructions for uploading data, for example using Cyberduck, in our `Data Store guide <https://cyverse-data-store-guide.readthedocs-hosted.com/en/latest/step1.html>`_
+	If you have not already imported your own sequence read files to CyVerse, you can follow the instructions for uploading data, for example using Cyberduck, in our |Data Store Guide|

-1. Login to the |discovery_enviornment|.
+1. Login to the |Discovery Environment|.

 2. Click |fastqc| to open the App, or click on **Apps** in the DE workspace and search for and run FastQC 0.11.5.

 3. Under “Analysis Name” leave the defaults or make any desired notes.

-4. Under “Select Input data” for ‘Input file, click Browse, then navigate to and select one or more FastQ files to analyze; Then click OK.
+4. Under “Input” for ‘Input file, click Browse, then navigate to and select one or more FastQ files to analyze; Then click OK.

    ..
 Note::

-	    To use our example data, navigate to *Community Data >* *cyverse_training > quickstarts > fastqc and select the SRR1028781.fastq file.*
+	    To use our example data, navigate to *Community Data >* *cyverse_training > quickstarts > fastqc > 00_input and select the SRR1028781.fastq file.*

 5. Click **Launch Analysis**.
 You will receive a notification and may close the